 2:28 pm • 17 February 2012

-mainlyscott asked: Saskatchewan fakes are so shitty. they aren't $150. they are $50 bucks for two pieces of id on young street in Toronto. you get student card and Saskatchewan drivers license.
+mainlyscott said: Saskatchewan fakes are so shitty. they aren't $150. they are $50 bucks for two pieces of id on young street in Toronto. you get student card and Saskatchewan drivers license.

 Thanks for the info, I genuinely like to know where people are getting these things.
 The girl I confiscated that particular id from was a new school student from los angeles (facebook).
 So I’m assuming she got it on the internet.
 I would really like to get my own fake from every state or province that I’ve confiscated one day, just for kicks (and maybe for open container tickets).